kevzettler/kevzettler.github.com/_posts/kate_jared_wedding_vows.md

 ## Ring exchange

 OFFICIANT: You've both chosen to wear rings as a reminder of these promises.
-(ADD SOMETHING ELSE HERE?)

 I ask Ben to give Kate's ring to Jared.
 Jared, place the ring on Kate's finger and repeat after me....